May-Moe-Oo/2Players_Snake_N_Ladder/readMe.md

 ## Learning Points

-It is very important to think of the initial plan as detailed as possible and plan the structure of the game.
+- It is very important to think of the initial plan as detailed as possible and plan the structure of the game.
+- A good architectural framework will enable a better coding experience to keep codes clean and .
+This is something I need to work on.
-When faced with a problem, take ant step at a time and pinpoint the root cause.
+- When faced with a problem, take ant step at a time and pinpoint the root cause.
-Write down small goals to do and code them one line at a time.
+- Write down small goals to do and code them one line at a time.
-It is okay to be stuck and ask for advice and help as it has helped me to learn and look at things from a different perspective.
+- It is okay to be stuck and ask for advice and help as it has helped me to learn and look at things from a different perspective.
-To be able to solve a small problem and bug one at a time is more important than worrying about the bigger problem.
+- To be able to solve a small problem and bug one at a time is more important than worrying about the bigger problem.
-Take breaks as needed to refresh the mind when facing a mental block, no point staring at the laptop.
+- Take breaks as needed to refresh the mind when facing a mental block, no point staring at the laptop.

 <br>